 - The bridge is the piece that goes above the nose that connects the two rims together.

-- The rims go around the lenses, and help hold them in place.
+- The rims go around the lenses and help hold them in place.

 The frame is usually made up of a type of one or more materials.
 The most common sunglass frame materials are plastic, nylon, or metal alloy.
 The most popular material for sports like tennis is nylon because of its lightweight yet durable design.
 Nylon is able to bend without breaking, allowing forgiveness when the sunglasses come in contact with a surface or an object.